-Beginning this month and to commemorate October’s SIDS (Sudden Infant Death Syndrome) Awareness month, babies born at Emerson Hospital will be going home with new sleep sacks.
-The sleep sacks are a gift from the Auxiliary of Emerson Hospital to help provide a safe and comfortable sleeping experience.
+Babies born at Emerson Hospital will now be going home with new sleep sacks thanks to a gift from the Auxiliary of Emerson Hospital to help provide a safe and comfortable sleeping experience.
 Sleep sacks have been proven to be safe for sleeping babies and reduce hip dysplasia in infants, a condition where the baby’s hip joint is dislocated, which can result in a limp and pain during movement.

 Sleep sacks enable babies to move their arms and their legs around while they sleep on their backs, which is important for their physical development.
 They also help keep babies at a constant and comfortable temperature and prevent fabric around their faces while they sleep.
 Sleep sacks are wearable blankets that are designed to be used by infants who are starting to move in the crib, until they outgrow the sleep sack.